 5. Fear of getting dirty or wet or cold.
 Protecting your family’s health is very important.
 However, when our living environments are mostly sanitized, climate-controlled, indoor spaces, our health deteriorates.
 Studies show that playing in the dirt is a good thing…and kids innately love dirt, puddles and bugs.
 Studies also show how spending time outside in different weather helps build our body’s resilience.
 So put on layers of clothes, or rain boots, or a sun hat, and go outside and take in all the benefits of nature.

-(A good resource: Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder, written by Richard Louv)
+Source: Author: Richard Louv, Last Child in the Woods: Saving Our Children from Nature-Deficit Disorder